SonarSource/sonar-php/doc/CFG.md

 ![](infeasible-finally-path.png)

-Notice that red edge is actually impossible, but it will be present in the CFG due to this limitation.
+Notice that the red edge is actually impossible, but it will be present in the CFG due to this limitation.

 ## Tests